glamboyosa/Em/README.md

 ├── loins
 ```

-- **[`Loins`](https://github.com/glamboyosa/Em/blob/main/loins)**: `Loins` is the Elixir Websocket server responsible for handling the logic of creating unique cryptographically secure keys for our short links as well as custom links.
+- **[`Loins`](https://github.com/glamboyosa/Em/blob/main/loins)**: `Loins` is the Elixir Websocket server responsible for handling the logic of creating unique cryptographically secure hashes for our short links.

-- **[`Bubba`](https://github.com/glamboyosa/Em/blob/main/bubba)**: `Bubba` is the Express TypeScript REST API responsible for authentication, analytics, payment and most importantly redirection logic for our short links to the intended original link.
+- **[`Bubba`](https://github.com/glamboyosa/Em/blob/main/bubba)**: `Bubba` is the Express TypeScript REST API responsible for custom links, authentication, analytics, payment and most importantly redirection logic for our short links to the intended original link.

 - **[`Cupcake`](https://github.com/glamboyosa/Em/blob/main/bubba/cupcake)**: `Cupcake` is the React TypeScript UI.
 It handles authentication, link creation, analytics, payment and more!